Is Subscribe & Save Worth It?

 Think about how many times you’ve needed milk or eggs when you thought you had enough.
 You can quickly see how this could be bad for your pet’s only food source.
 It’s not just limited to dog food, though.

 If you choose to Subscribe & Save on diapers, you run the risk of not having enough of something more than vital!
 While Subscribe & Save makes online shopping seem even easier, sometimes “the old-fashioned” is just better.

 3. Bulk Sizes Aren’t Best for Everyone

 A large percentage of the products eligible for Subscribe & Save are bulk quantities that eat up valuable space, yet aren't much cheaper, if any cheaper, than their regular-sized equivalents.

 So while not having to worry about toilet paper might sound good, the growing mountain of it in the corner of your bathroom (since you might not have space for it anywhere else) might not be so pleasing.

 Bulk shopping can be especially perilous for those in tiny homes, studios, dorms, or other places with limited storage space.
 Sure, smaller packaging can cost more.
 However, make sure the bulk option is something you have space for until it’s used up.

 Do you want to bust more myths around buying in bulk?
-Check out this post we did last week!

 4. You Can’t Use Price Comparison